eCubed/DevNotes/angular-module-dev-and-publication.md

 ## Publishing the Library to npm

 If we haven't yet registered an account with npm, we would need to do so first, since publishing requires credentials.

+Once we've registered, we will need to log into npm from the command prompt or bash terminal:

+`npm login`

+We will be prompted for username and password.
+Note that keystrokes will not reflect on the screen for security.

-Once we've registered, we run the following commands in sequence:
+Then, we run the following commands in sequence:

 ```
-ng build @mystuff/first-library --prod
+ng build @mystuff/first-library --prod (we will only need to do this Angular CLI 6.0 and earlier.
+We can skip starting version 6.1+)
 cd dist/mystuff/first-library
-npm publish
+npm publish --access public
 ```

 It looks like the build command we issued during development, however, we have the `--prod` flag, which creates a more compact and